KaumudiMendis/ETL-Project/README.md

 Once transformed, we loaded the data into the database using the SQLAlchemy create_engine() function and the pandas .to_sql() function

-Proof of import was given through a join of the tables within the database.
+Proof of import was given through a join of the ratings and sales tables within the database.